thatcherfreeman/utility-dctls/README.md

 ---

 ### Color Generator DCTL
 Generates the specified RGB value across the whole frame.
 Also allows you to bypass certain channels via the "Pass-through" checkboxes.
+Updated 2025-01-13 for Resolve 19.1

 #### DCTL Parameters
-**Red/Green/Blue**: the Red/Green/Blue value that will be returned.
+**Red/Green/Blue/Alpha**: the Red/Green/Blue value that will be returned.

-**Red/Green/Blue Pass-Through**: If checked, just return the red/green/blue value of the input image.
+**Red/Green/Blue/Alpha Pass-Through**: If checked, just return the red/green/blue value of the input image.

 ---